shuaibiyy/awesome-tf/README.md

 - [terraform-provider-ucloud](https://github.com/ucloud/terraform-provider-ucloud) - Provider to manage UCloud resources.
 - [terraform-provider-uptimerobot](https://github.com/louy/terraform-provider-uptimerobot) - Provider to manage uptimerobot resources.
 - [terraform-provider-vaulted](https://github.com/sumup-oss/terraform-provider-vaulted) - Encrypted HashiCorp Vault secrets via Terraform that can be stored in SCM such as Git.
-- [terraform-provider-iterative](https://github.com/iterative/terraform-provider-iterative) - Terraform plugin built with machine learning in mind.

 ## Testing

+- [clarity](https://github.com/xchapter7x/clarity) - A declarative test framework for Terraform for unit testing.
 - [kitchen-terraform](https://github.com/newcontext-oss/kitchen-terraform) - Provides a set of Test Kitchen plugins which enable a system to use Test Kitchen to converge a Terraform configuration and verify the resulting Terraform state with InSpec controls.
 - [rspec-terraform](https://github.com/bsnape/rspec-terraform) - RSpec tests for your Terraform modules.
+- [terraform_validate](https://github.com/elmundio87/terraform_validate) - Assists in the enforcement of user-defined standards in Terraform.
 - [terraform-compliance](https://github.com/terraform-compliance/cli) - BDD Testing for Terraform Files.
-- [terraform_validate](https://github.com/elmundio87/terraform_validate) - Assists in the enforcement of user-defined standards in Terraform.
 - [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.
-- [clarity](https://github.com/xchapter7x/clarity) - A declarative test framework for Terraform for unit testing.

 ## Tools